JoshTeperman/zendesk-app/Readme.md

 # Extending the App

-If I had more time, I would exted the following areas (not necessarily in this order):
+If I had more time, I would extend the following areas (not necessarily in this order):

 - Add tests as described above
 - Sorting / Filtering tickets (using headers in the sidebar)
 - Default ticket order to oldest first to minimise duplicate ticket bugs
 - Create a more detailed error message page.
-In particular include more helpful suggestions with ideas about what might have gone wrong, links to differet services within Zendesk, built-in option to create a new customer service ticket
+In particular include more helpful suggestions with ideas about what might have gone wrong, links to different services within Zendesk, built-in option to create a new customer service ticket
-- add a chatbot to speak directly to customer service
+- Add a chatbot to speak directly to customer service
 - Add page numbers, first page / last page to Pagination to help users navigate through large numbers of tickets
-- Add hover to view ticket details modal for quick-view
+- Add hover functionality to view ticket-details-modal
 - Checkbox for each ticket with options to edit, change status, respond etc
-- Fill out CRUD functionality for tickets
+- CRUD functionality for tickets
 - Add ability to assign ownership to certain tickets, add team members
 - Create user profile view for ticket creators so users can respond to customers with personal, relevant information
-- Format imestamp rendering to a human readable format
+- Format timestamp rendering to a human readable format
-- Use the people API to render the ticket creator's name instead of an id number
+- Render the ticket creator's name instead of an id number
 - Create working links in the Navbar and SideNav

 # Known Issues
 There is a bug with rendering error pages during pagination that I was unable to solve.
-For some reason the ticket page does not get replaced by the error page, even though it uses the same code, I've confirmed the application state.status is being updated to the correct error, and I have no issues when testing this code to load the first 25 tickets.
-I worked through this but with three mentors, and nobody was able to find a solution.
+For some reason the ticket page does not get replaced by the error page, even though it uses the same code.
+I've confirmed the application `state.status` is being updated to the correct error, and I have no issues when testing this code to load the first 25 tickets.
+I worked through this with three mentors, and nobody was able to find a solution.
 The most likely solution was using `this.forceUpdate()`, but that didn't work either.
 If I had more time I would look further for a solution, or refactor the code to try and find an alternative.

 # About the Author

-LinkedIn: www.linkedin.com/in/joshteperman\
+LinkedIn: www.linkedin.com/in/joshteperman<br>
 Website: www.josht.dev

 # Supplementary Materials

-These are my references used for research during this project.
+These are some of my references used for research during this project.
 Please feel free to use as a reference if you would like to learn more:

 ### Learning React:
 - Read the Official React Docs: